Close

 Work

-As part of the work camp, you will help shape the programme and get a good insight into the radio trade.
-You will learn how to use a reporting device, questioning techniques for interviews and studio technology.
-You will plan and create your own radio programmes, which you will present yourself.
-The workshop is led by professional radio editors.
-Your reports will focus on events from the ‘KulturRegionale 2025’ cultural festival, which takes place in Hildesheim from June to September.
-You are also welcome to bring along your favourite songs for a music programme!
+As part of the work camp, you will help shape the programme and gain a good insight into the radio craftmenship.
+You will plan and design your own podcasts and radio programmes, which you will host yourself.
+You will learn how to use a reporting device, interview techniques and studio technology.
+The workshop will be led by professional radio editors.
+Feel free to bring your favourite songs for a music broadcast on air.

 Accomodation and food